-The device log can be viewed by using the sdb console.
+Access the device log using the Smart Devlopment Bridge console.
 Use the sdb application found in Tizen SDK/tools directory with a trailing dlog parameter:

 $ sdb dlog

-If you would like to only see messages from Unity you may add a filter.
+If you only want to see messages from Unity, you may add a filter.
 The filter specification is similar to that for Android.
-The following command will display only messages for the Unity log.
+The following command only displays messages for the Unity log.

 $ sdb dlog Unity:*